 A Learning & Development Strategy aims to achieve meeting employee learning and development needs.
 Ensuring optimal human capital development and building the business management and leadership skills for a strong executive team.
-Employees and managers could be in need for coaching or mentoring, but how to benefit from coaching or mentoring?
+Employees and managers could be in need of coaching or mentoring, but how to benefit from coaching or mentoring?

 Definition of Coaching and Mentoring